 I love to create; I always have.
 My medium has changed over the past 30 years but my passion for the artistic process continues.
-In my studio my latest medium is Encaustic.
+In my studio my latest mediums are Cold Wax Mixed Media and Encaustic.
 I love allowing each piece to unfold and emerge.
 The paint, the wax, the tools all give me a feeling of being both the artist and the art itself.
 I love the smell of beeswax and the feeling of the wax on my hands, resting under my finger nails.
 Through the process of encaustic what emerges is often unpredictable.
 Each piece I have created with purpose and yet the magic of the medium has lead me to these final images.
 There's always a sense of surprise and wonder.
 I am creating happy accidents when things develop differently than I had expected... and that's the magic.